 The fact of the matter is that people don’t like to talk about tax, even when it can financially benefit them because it can be a dense topic to understand.

 As a business leader though, non-communication is a non-starter.
-So, what are the techniques to use to educate your employees around tax and their ESPP?
+So, what are the techniques to use to let your employees understand their ESPP and tax implications?

 Talk about the benefits, not the complications